AustinMRivera/miniproject1AustinRivera/README.md

 # Mini Project 1

-This project fetches the closing prices of 5 stocks (AAPL, GOOGL, MSFT, TSLA, AMZN) for the last month using the yfinance API, converts them to NumPy arrays, and generates line plots saved as PNGs in a 'charts' folder.
+This project grabs the closing prices of 5 stocks (AAPL, GOOGL, MSFT, TSLA, AMZN) for the last month using the yfinance API, converts them to NumPy arrays, and generates line plots saved as PNGs in a 'charts' folder.

 ## How to Install
 1. Clone the repo: `git clone https://github.com/AustinMRivera/miniproject1AustinRivera.git`